HasteGaming/classic/docs/charter.md

    4. Alt
    5. Other

-- Scarab Token
+- Scarab Tokens
-	- Send to guild bank for redistribution of quest items.
+  - Send to guild bank for redistribution with usage of quest items.

 ##### ZG